Skip to content

 │ └── list List all registered registry sources

-├── pack Install, inspect, and pin workflow packs
+├── pack Install, inspect, pin, and uninstall workflow packs

 │ ├── list List discovered packs and indicate which ones are active for this project

-│ ├── inspect Inspect a discovered pack or a local pack manifest
+│ ├── info Show details of a discovered pack or a local pack manifest, including pack dependencies and required plugins with installed/missing status

 │ ├── pin Pin a pack version/source or toggle enablement for this project